mnneeltakemail2/testNeel3/neel-client/assets-management.md

 * [Sponsored transaction](assets-management/sponsored-transaction.md)
 * [Sponsored fee](assets-management/sponsored-fee.md)

-# Features of Generating your tokens on Waves Platform
+# Features of Generating your tokens on Neel Platform

 * No smart contracts required.
 * No programming experience needed.
 * No code audit required, minimising overheads.
 * No maintenance or monitoring needed.
 * Tokens can be launched in a few seconds.
-* It costs just 1 WAVES to launch a new token.
+* It costs just 1 NEEL to launch a new token.
-* Tokens can be traded immediately on Waves exchange.
+* Tokens can be traded immediately on Neel exchange.